DU 2020 Admission Process - A Complete Guide for Students

 After the successful verification of the documents, candidates need to again visit to the admission portal and pay the admission fee online to complete the admission process.

-If a candidate wants to change his or her selection of college or course, following steps are to be followed:
+If a candidate wants to change his or her selection of college or course, the following steps are to be followed:

 Cancel the admission claim online and pay the requisite admission cancellation/ withdrawal fee.